 In a similar way to low mood, depression strikes when your body starts to adapt to the drop in dopamine that comes with a broken heart.
 Stripped of the ‘reward’ you get when you see the person you love, it’s hard to get that same buzz from elsewhere, which is when the temptation to return to your ex starts to become an issue.

 The combined effect of a low mood with the drop in self-worth that often comes with a break-up can make everything feel like more of an effort.
-So, if you feel like you can’t manage much more than a Game of Thrones box-set on the sofa after a break-up, then don’t beat yourself up!
+So, if you feel like you can’t manage much more than a Game of Thrones box-set on the sofa, don’t beat yourself up.

-If you always feel on edge after a break-up then you can blame those two hormones again: dopamine and adrenaline.
-A drop in dopamine, combined with an increase in adrenaline, triggers that fight or flight response that’s associated with stress and anxiety.
+If you always feel on edge after a break-up then you can blame those two hormones: dopamine and adrenaline.
+A drop in dopamine, combined with an increase in adrenaline, triggers the fight-or-flight response that’s associated with stress and anxiety.

-If you’re struggling to get excited about any kind of food – even your favourite Thai takeaway – then you’re dealing with cortisol.
+If you’re struggling to get excited about any kind of food then you’re dealing with cortisol.
 Having high levels of this hormone in your blood stream can lead to a high blood sugar, while anxiety-producing adrenaline slows down some of the body’s internal processes, including digestion.

-When you’re feeling lethargic and you’re battling a low mood, it’s little wonder that you don’t feel like making it to the gym.
-It can be worth the extra effort though; exercise is thought to improve levels of endorphins and give you those feel good vibes that you need to get over your ex.
+When you’re feeling lethargic and battling a low mood it’s little wonder you don’t feel like making it to the gym.
+It can be worth the extra effort though; exercise improves levels of endorphins and give you those feelgood vibes you need to get over your ex.

 All that emotional stress causes tension throughout the body, and we often feel the effects in our heads first.
 Be sure to keep hydrated, get plenty of fresh air, go for a walk or treat yourself to a massage to help release some of the tension.

-And, as if you weren’t feeling bad enough already, stress hormones like cortisol and adrenalin can also cause your skin to break out!
-Watch out for the effects of other symptoms too; lack of sleep and poor diet can also take their toll on your complexion.
+As if you weren’t feeling bad enough already, stress hormones like cortisol and adrenalin can also cause your skin to break out.
+Watch out for the effects of other symptoms too: lack of sleep and poor diet can also take their toll on your complexion.